talktossaxena/n8n-workflows/README.md

-# 🎂 Birthday Wish to Email Automation
+# 🎂 Birthday Wish to Email AI Agent

 ### 🛠️ **How it currently works**